The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Methods and data

 where $\ell_{\max}$ is the highest-order multipole included in the expansion.
 The isotropic multipoles are estimated as

-where $DDD_\ell$, $DDR_\ell$, $DRR_\ell$, and $RRR_\ell$ are the multipoles of the Legendre expansion of the data-data-data, data-data-random, data-random-random and random-random-random triplet counts, respectively.
+where $DDD_\ell$, $DDR_\ell$, $DRR_\ell$, and $RRR_\ell$ are the multipoles of the Legendre expansion of the data-data-data, data-data-random, data-random-random, and random-random-random triplet counts, respectively.
 This expression is analogous to the traditional \citet{SzapudiSzalay98} direct triplet count estimator, applied to the case of the 3PCF multipoles.
-The evaluation of the terms in Eq. \ref{eq:zeta_ell_estimator} is detailed in \citet{SlepianEisenstein15}.
+The evaluation of the terms in Eq. \ref{eq:zeta_ell_estimator} was detailed in \citet{SlepianEisenstein15}.
 Again, the periodicity of the simulation box allows for the analytical computation of the monopole of the random counts $RRR_0$.

 The efficiency of the SHD estimator is reduced for nearly isosceles triangle configurations ($s_{12} \simeq s_{13}$), since a much larger number of multipoles ($\ell_{\max} > 30$) are needed to properly reconstruct the shape of $\zeta$ when $\theta \to 0$ \citep[e.g.,][]{Veropalumbo21}.
-For this reason, we adopt the quantity introduced in \citet{Veropalumbo22}
+For this reason, we adopted the quantity introduced by \citet{Veropalumbo22},